CHEMICAL DUST HAZARDS

-The Gold Series dust collector performs well in applications where dry materials are batch mixed, conveyed and processes.
-The Gold Series offers high performance, a modular design, ease of service, and an optional bag-in, bag-out filter change out.
+The Gold Series X-Flo dust collector (GSX) performs well in applications where dry materials are batch mixed, conveyed and processes.
+The GSX offers high performance, a modular design, ease of service, and an optional bag-in, bag-out filter change out.
 Constructed from heavy-duty carbon steel to meet the demands of your application, the Gold Series has unparalleled strength and life compared to the competition.
-Coupled with Gold Cone™ vertical cartridge technology, the Gold Series offers superior pulsing of high-loading dust while simultaneously utilizing the smallest floor space of any dust collector available today.
+Coupled with Gold Cone™ X-Flo (GCX) vertical cartridge technology, the GSX offers superior pulsing of high-loading dust while simultaneously utilizing the smallest floor space of any dust collector available today.